-For years, Macau has been trying to give Las Vegas a run for its money and establish itself as the biggest gambling empire in the world.
-In the last decade alone, Macau has seen some enormous investments in building state-of-the-art casinos, hotel resorts, and other infrastructure.
+For years, Macau has been trying to give Las Vegas a run for its money and establish itself as the biggest gambling empire in the world, in addition to the online one, of course, where there are such things like free spins, and, let’s be honest: nothing can beat that.
+However, in the last decade alone, Macau has seen some enormous investments in building state-of-the-art casinos, hotel resorts, and other infrastructure.

 It should go without saying that Macau is one of the most impressive architectural wonderlands of the 21st century.
 The city’s most popular architectural landmarks stand out with their daring and awe-inspiring design and present a completely unique experience to its visitors.